 And finally, if you were unable to pick up some scalped tickets for last week’s Democratic fundraising gala at Radio City, and reading the press’s second-hand accounts of Whoopi Goldberg’s routine — or Republicans’ indignant discussions of same — has left you wanting more, you’re in luck.
 Matt Labash “parted with $500 and became a proud Kerry donor in order to gain entry into” — and report on — the event for this week’s Weekly Standard.
 In a piece titled, “The Bon Jovi Advantage,” Labash displays his knack for the you-are-there detail.
 “The Dave Matthews Band, who most of the youngsters came to see, refrained from heavy-duty punditry,” Labash writes, “opting instead to prove that white people do the darndest things while dancing, as their fans performed heretofore unclassifiable movements such as Hoist the Shotput, Conduct the Orchestra, and Get Me My Medication.”
 (Can’t you just picture it?)
 And, Labash informs readers, “Bon Jovi was the only man in the sold-out venue who could battle Edwards for top Breck-girl status, with his jojoba-enriched locks.”

 So it seems there is at least one point on which a reporter for a right-leaning magazine and the men on the Democratic ticket can agree: Kerry and Edwards do have better hair.

-*Update, July 14: Rupert Murdoch is currently married to his third wife.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+*Update, July 14: Rupert Murdoch is currently married to his third wife.Liz Cox Barrett is a writer at CJR.